abinit/abipy/docs/graphical_interface.rst

     gsr.get_panel()

 The **summary** tab provides a string representation of the file but there is not widget to interact with it.
 If you select the **e-Bands** tab, you will see several widgets and a button that activates the visualization of the KS band energies.
 Again, in this HTML page there is no python server running in background so if you click the **Plot e-bands** button nothing happens (this is not a bug!).

-The advantage of this notebook-based approach is that it is possible to mix the panel GUIs with python code that can be used to perform more advanced tasks that are not supported by the GUI.
+The advantage of this notebook-based approach is that it is possible to mix the panel GUIs with python code that can be used to perform more advanced tasks not supported by the GUI.

 Obviously it is possible to have multiple panels running in the same notebook.
-Calling ``get_structure`` with an AbiPy structure, for instance, creates a set of widgets to facilitate common operations such as exporting to a different format or generating a basic Abinit input file for GS calculations:
+Calling ``get_structure`` with an AbiPy structure, for instance, creates a set of widgets to facilitate common operations such as exporting the structure to a different format or generating a basic Abinit input file for e.g. GS calculations:

 .. jupyter-execute::